oxarbitrage/hsalsa20/README.md

 ## Experimental: Keelung Code

 One experimental aspect of this project is the Keelung code.
 The current plan involves compiling the core function into an `r1cs` circuit using Keelung for educational purposes.
 This experimental feature is designed to explore new possibilities and enhance learning.
+Read the [keelung chapter from the book](book/keelung.md) for examples.

 ## Get Involved